-The year-long fellowship must be part of an offer of admissions that includes a minimum of three years of full financial support, with the program or school committing two full years of support in addition to the fellowship.
+The year-long fellowship must be part of an offer of admissions that includes a minimum of four years of full financial support, with the program or school committing two full years of support in addition to the fellowship.
 All support is contingent on the applicant enrolling in a Ph.D. program at UC Merced and staying in good academic standing for the duration of support.
 The nature of program/school support generally does not need to be specified in advance, but may include additional fellowships, or research and teaching assistantships.

 Eligibility Requirements & Standards

 - All nominees must be Ph.D. applicants entering their first year of graduate study.

 - All nominees must submit a graduate admissions application by January 15, 2022.

 - All Ph.D. applicants are eligible, regardless of citizenship.